gombosc/WebDev_learning/README.md

 Day 35 - Check ( reading through the tutorial offered by React on their website - barely getting some time to code, gotta get used to the job schedule )

 Day 36 - Check

+Day 37 - No check ( tough few days, spend too much time in front of my laptop )